eallocc1/eallocc1.github.io/_pages/about.md

 About Eddie Allocca
 ------
 My name is Eddie Allocca.
 I'm a senior Geography and Environmental Science B.S.
 Major at the University of Maryland Baltimore County graduating on May 25, 2023.
 I'm from Bogota, Colombia but grew up in Gaithersburg, Maryland.
-At UMBC, I took part in the UMBC Racing team all 3/4 years, which is part of the SAE Collegiate Design Baja program.
+At UMBC, I took part in the UMBC Racing team 3/4 years, which is part of the SAE Collegiate Design Baja program.

 Interests
 ------